Learn the work

 Weekends

 Saturday and Sunday are your time to rest and recharge.
-You can use these days to catch up on study at the hub, relax in a hammock, or head out to explore nearby highlights like Kruger National Park or the Blyde River Canyon.
+You can use these days to catch up on studying at the hub, relax in a hammock, or head out to explore nearby highlights like Kruger National Park or the Blyde River Canyon.

 Location